BenjaminSchwenker/tbsw/README.md

 > cp -r workspace ~/workspace-my-beam-test

 The idea of the folder 'workspace-my-beam-test' is to collect all steering files and analysis results from a specific beam test.
 Please replace the 'my-beam-test' part with something more specific like 'desy_october_2016' or similar.
-Note that the steering files and scripts in the workspace folder come with a specific version of tbsw and are not guaranteed to be backward compatible.
 For simplicity, we will call this folder just workspace in the following.

+It is a good idea to copy the workspace to some place outside of the tbsw installation.
+In case you want to reprocess your data with a new (different) version of tbsw, you typically just have to make sure the environment variables in 'init_tbsw.sh' point to the desired installation.

 Raw data files (.raw) should not be stored directly in your workspace folder.
-It is advised to create a folder outside of your workspace and to collect all raw data files there.
+Again, this simplifies switching version of tbsw.
+It is advised to create a seperate folder and to collect all raw data files there.

 For example: